MasteraSnackin/FitClash/README.md

 hardhat.config.js: Hardhat configuration.
 package.json: Project dependencies and scripts.
 README.md: Project documentation.

-License
+#License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the LICENSE file for more details.

 ### Additional Notes
 1. **Replace Placeholders**: Make sure to replace placeholders like `your_private_key_here`, `YOUR_CONTRACT_ADDRESS`, and `https://github.com/your-username/web3-reward-system.git` with actual values.